 The one year part-time Certificate in Introduction to Counselling & Psychotherapy Studies offers students an opportunity to take a step by step approach to professional training.
-It is also an ideal add-on course if you have a job dealing with people – nurses, teachers, social workers, HR etc. The next course is starting in October 2022 and applications are now open.
+It is also an ideal add-on course if you have a job dealing with people – nurses, teachers, social workers, HR etc. The next course is starting in October 2023 and applications are now open.
 The closing date is May 31st 2023.

 This programme offer full credits towards the IACP-accredited BSc(Hons) Counselling and Psychotherapy.
 The Certificate course will allow students to deepen their knowledge of theory, practice and research in Integrative Humanistic Counselling.
 Our aim is to create learning conditions that support students in taking the road to professional counselling at a flexible pace that suits their particular lifestyle.